 It will involve coaxing and cajoling.
 It may involve tears and bribery.
 We’ve got to suck it up though; this thirteen-year battle isn’t going away anytime soon.

 Other people’s diseased kids will, of course, bring all kinds of nasties into school on virus-ridden hands and stationery.
 Worms, flu, pox, vomiting bugs… there’s always a risk.
-Come September we’ll arm them with multivits, send them into the germ-infested trenches and hope for the best.
+Come September we’ll arm them with multivits and probioitics, send them into the germ-infested trenches and cross our fingers.
 If home schooling is the alternative, we’ll take our chances.
 How bad can worms actually be, right?

 THE RELIEF THOUGH…